-Banner and pennants means temporary signs which resemble flags, made of are constructed of nonpermanent paper, cloth, or plastic-like material which can be easily folded or rolled.
+Banner and pennants means temporary signs which are constructed of nonpermanent paper, cloth, or plastic-like material which can be easily folded or rolled.

 Building means any structure having a roof which may provide shelter or enclosure for persons, animals, chattel, or property of any kind.